Coppernic/coppernic.github.io/docs/sdk/barcode/library.md

 Power Management
 ----------------

-To use power management, please go to [Power Documentation](https://developer.coppernic.fr/#//sdk/core/power)
+For power management, please go to [Power Documentation](https://developer.coppernic.fr/#//sdk/core/power)

 Permissions
 -----------

-Before starting development on your application with the Barcode API, you should make sure your manifest has the appropriate declarations to allow use of camera hardware when required and other related features.
+Before starting development on your application with the Barcode API, you should make sure your manifest has the appropriate permission declarations to allow use of camera hardware when required and other related features.

 ```xml